Frequently Asked Questions (FAQ)

 Yes, family coverage is available for Plan A Emergency Medical and Travel Accident as well as Trip Interruption plans.
 It is not available for Plan B Emergency Medical.
 Family coverage covers the applicant, the applicant’s spouse and dependent children, and all family members must be under age 60.
 Plan A Emergency Medical (which includes Travel Accident) is 2X the premium due for the oldest traveller under age 60.
 Trip Interruption is 3X the premium due for the oldest traveller under age 60.

 To extend your coverage, you must make the request before the expiry date stated on your confirmation of coverage.
-If you have not had a change in your health status and have not had any injury, sickness or symptom since your effective date of insurance that has resulted or may result in a claim, the extension may be issued upon request.
-If you have a medical condition or pending claim, the extension is subject to approval.
+If you have not had a change in your health status and have not had any injury, illness or symptom since your effective date of insurance that has resulted or may result in a claim, the extension may be issued upon request.
+If you have a medical condition or pending claim, the extension is subject to the approval of the Assistance Centre.

 A refund is available if you cancel the policy at any time before the effective date of insurance (minimum $25.00).